pedrolcl/sonivox/README.md

 * `BUILD_TESTING`: ON by default, to control if the unit tests are built, which require Google Test.
 * `BUILD_EXAMPLE`: ON by default, to build and install the example program.
 * `CMAKE_POSITION_INDEPENDENT_CODE`: Whether to create position-independent targets.
 ON By default.
+* `NEW_HOST_WRAPPER`: Uses the new CRT-based host wrapper for faster DLS loading.
+ON by default.
 * `MAX_VOICES`: Maximum number of voices.
 64 by default.

 See also the [CMake documentation](https://cmake.org/cmake/help/latest/index.html) for common build options.